Requirements for Students

 Yes, Jody Stoski offers some free Paramedical Tattoo clips in her Academy.
 These are non-certification courses that are very brief – they DO NOT include written course presentations or quizzes like the paid courses do, but can help to give you a sense of what Jody’s personality and videos may be like.
 You can find them here.
 You can also follow Jody on Instagram @jodystoski where she posts lots of useful content and behind the scenes clips!

-The best value for Paramedical Tattoo Academy courses is to purchase the 3-Course Bundle which will save you $318 total compared to purchasing the courses individually.
+The best value for Paramedical Tattoo Academy courses is to purchase the 4-course Paramedical Camouflage Tattoo Bundle which will save you over $500 total compared to purchasing the courses individually.

-Payment plans are not available at this time.
+Payment plans are not available at this time but Jody does accept major credit cards and PayPal.

 Yes, Jody Stoski offers some free Paramedical Tattoo clips in her Academy.
 These are non-certification courses that are very brief – they DO NOT include written course presentations or quizzes like the paid courses do, but can help to give you a sense of what Jody’s personality and videos may be like.
 You can find them here.
 You can also follow Jody on Instagram @jodystoski where she posts lots of useful content and behind the scenes clips!